obenchekroun/obenchekroun.github.io/README.md

 NB : the commit can be done via Github app or by executing the script :

 	$ ./gpush <description of the commited changes>

+*NB : scripts are using terminal-notifier to notify the completion of pushing.
+See https://github.com/julienXX/terminal-notifier and install by using :

+	$ brew install terminal-notifier